 Nigerian Seafood Chowder

+Chowder is typically a soup made with a mix of different types of seafood with milk or cream included.
 In the Nigerian seafood chowder, no dairy is included, rather it is slightly thickened with the potato or yam added to it.

-To prepare Nigerian Seafood Chowder:
+To prepare Nigerian Seafood Chowder

 250g mixed seafood chunks 1 small fresh tomato 1 medium carrot 1 medium irish potato or 1 small slice of yam 2 tablespoons vegetable oil 1 small onion (1/3 cup, chopped) 1 clove garlic, crushed 1/2 teaspoon ginger powder 1 scotch bonnet (fresh pepper) 2 seasoning cubes 2 teaspoons tomato puree (tomato paste) 4 or 5 scent leaves, chopped salt

 Remove seeds from tomato and chop, scrape carrot and cut into chunks.

 When the aroma of the garlic and ginger can be perceived, add water, stock cubes and tomato puree.

 If using dry scent leaves like I did, add at this point.